ppy/osu-wiki/news/2024/2024-05-06-the-followpoint-mrekk-the-osu-standard-prodigy.md

 > In conclusion, I definitely still have motivation to play, and you (the reader) should be on the lookout for more and new cool scores!
 You could also check me out (shameless advertising I know) on [Twitch](https://twitch.tv/mrekk) if you want to see the #1 osu! player in the flesh.
 >
-> And of course, thank you to [MegaMix_Craft](https://osu.ppy.sh/users/18152711) for organising and setting this news post up.
+> And of course, thank you to ::MegaMix\1Craft::{ user-id=18152711 } for organising and setting this news post up.

 ---

 Thank you to mrekk for joining us and answering these questions as well, and thank *you* for reading!

-Please look forward to the next interview with osu!catch #1 player, [YesMyDarknesss](https://osu.ppy.sh/users/4158549), which will be posted in two weeks!
+Please look forward to the next interview with osu!catch #1 player, ::YesMyDarknesss::{ user-id=4158549 }, which will be posted in two weeks!

 —MegaMix, Utiba & DigitalHypno